Solving MathDoku with Mixed-Integer Programming

 Issues with This Approach

-The main problem with using linear programming to solve logic puzzles like MathDoku and Sudoku is that the tools for these types of problems usually find only one solution.
-This is perfectly fine for most optimization problems, as they need to find the best values for decision variables; however, logic puzzles like MathDoku aren’t supposed to have more than one solution.
-Alternative methods of formulating these logic puzzles as constraint satisfaction problems or iterating through possible solutions using search algorithms would definitely work for finding multiple solutions, but they would take much more time.
+The main problem with using linear programming to solve logic puzzles like MathDoku and Sudoku is that the tools for these types of problems find at most one solution.
+This is perfectly fine for most optimization problems, as they need to find the best values for decision variables; unlike them, logic puzzles like MathDoku aren’t supposed to have more than one solution.
+Alternative methods of formulating these logic puzzles as constraint satisfaction problems or iterating through possible solutions using search algorithms would work for finding other solutions, but they would take much more time.

 Package Versions & Last Run Date